-1. Explanation of Disagreement with Audit Finding There is no disagreement with the audit finding.

-The City will continue to have Schlenner Wenner & Co. prepare the financial statements and will continue to document the annual review of the financial statements and related footnote disclosures.

-3. Office Responsible

-Kyle Morell, City Administrator, is the official responsible for ensuring corrective action.

-The Corrective Action Plan will be reviewed on an ongoing basis with no anticipated completion date.

-The City Council will be monitoring the Corrective Action Plan.
+- 1. Explanation of Disagreement with Audit Finding There is no disagreement with the audit finding. - Actions Planned in Response to Finding The City will continue to have Schlenner Wenner & Co. prepare the financial statements and will continue to document the annual review of the financial statements and related footnote disclosures. - 3.
+Office Responsible Kyle Morell, City Administrator, is the official responsible for ensuring corrective action. - 4.
+Planned Completion Date The Corrective Action Plan will be reviewed on an ongoing basis with no anticipated completion date. - 5.
+Plan to Monitor Completion The City Council will be monitoring the Corrective Action Plan.